Interstate 37

 Interstate 37 (I-37) is a 143 mi Interstate Highway located within the southern portion of the US state of Texas.
 The highway was first designated in 1959 as a route between Corpus Christi and San Antonio.
 Construction in the urban areas of Corpus Christi and San Antonio began in the 1960s, and the segments of the Interstate Highway in rural areas were completed by the 1980s.
-Prior to I-37, the route between Corpus Christi and San Antonio was served by a combination of State Highway 9 (SH 9) from Corpus Christi to Three Rivers and U.S. Highway 281 (US 281) from Three Rivers to San Antonio.
-As a result of the construction of I-37, SH 9 was removed from the State Highway System.
+Prior to I-37, the route between Corpus Christi and San Antonio was served by a combination of State Highway 9 (SH 9) from Corpus Christi to Three Rivers and US Highway 281 (US 281) from Three Rivers to San Antonio.
+As a result of the construction of I-37, SH 9 was removed from the State Highway System (the designation would be reinstated to another highway in 2014).

 The highway begins in Corpus Christi at US 181 and SH 35 and heads north to San Antonio, where it ends at I-35.
 Beyond I-35, the freeway continues as US 281 to northern San Antonio as a major freeway.
-In Corpus Christi, the highway provides access to the downtown area, the Port of Corpus Christi, and the Corpus Christi International Airport.
-In San Antonio, it provides access to Downtown, Brooks, the Alamodome, the Tower of the Americas, the River Walk, the Alamo, and, by extension via US 281, the San Antonio International Airport.
+In Corpus Christi, the highway provides access to the downtown area, the Port of Corpus Christi, and Corpus Christi International Airport.
+In San Antonio, it provides access to Downtown San Antonio, Brooks City-Base, the Alamodome, the Tower of the Americas, the San Antonio River Walk, the Alamo, and, by extension via US 281, San Antonio International Airport.
 The route provides an important connection between I-35 and the Texas Gulf Coast as well as one of the few limited-access hurricane evacuation routes away from the southern Texas coast.